osisoft/AVEVA-Adapter-MQTT-Docs/content/installation/system-requirements.md

 | Debian 10 <br>Ubuntu 18.04, 20.04 | ARM64 | `MQTT_linux-arm64.deb`  | ARM 64-bit processors |

 Alternatively, you can use tar.gz files with binaries to build your own custom installers or containers for Linux.
 For more information on installing PI Adapter for MQTT with Docker containers, see [Install PI Adapter for MQTT using Docker](xref:InstallPIAdapterForMQTTUsingDocker).

+## PI Web API compatibility

+This version of PI Adapter for MQTT is compatible with PI Web API 2021 and later.